scala/docs.scala-lang/tutorials/scala-for-csharp-programmers.md

       def >=(that: Any): Boolean = !(this < that)
     }

-Orderable objects need to extend `Ord`, but only need to implement the method `<`.
+Orderable objects can extend `Ord`, but only need to implement the method `<`.
 They then get the other operators for free, implemented automatically by Ord in terms of `<`.